-CPP is a debilitating and complex condition that affects a significant proportion of women and is associated with significant costs and morbidity.
-The etiology of CPP is often multifactorial further complicating treatment and symptom management.
-Interdisciplinary chronic pain management programs have been implicated as the gold standard for treatment, however few such programs are offered for CPP in Canada.
-The aims of this paper were to: 1) describe the development of an interdisciplinary CPP program, and 2) to demonstrate changes in patient-related outcomes after attending an interdisciplinary CPP program.
-Results from this study demonstrate that our CPP program was associated with significant improvements in impact of pelvic pain on quality of life, readiness for change, and pain-related self-efficacy as well as decreases in pain catastrophizing and fear of pain/re-injury.
+CPP is a debilitating and complex condition that affects a significant proportion of women and is associated with significant costs and morbidity.^{3,4,7,8} The etiology of CPP is often multifactorial, further complicating treatment and symptom management.
+6,7 Interdisciplinary chronic pain management programs have been implicated as the gold standard for treatment, 18,19 however, few such programs are offered for CPP in Canada.
+The aims of this paper were to: 1) describe the development of an interdisciplinary CPP program; and 2) to demonstrate changes in patient-related outcomes after attending an interdisciplinary CPP program.
+Results from this study demonstrate that our CPP program was associated with significant improvements in impact of pelvic pain on quality of life, readiness for change, and pain-related selfefficacy, as well as decreases in pain catastrophizing and fear of pain/re-injury.

 To date, seven programs have been completed and our completion rate was 91%.
 It is suspected that our completion rate is relatively high due to multiple steps and assessments required before program admission.
-This ensures that only those who are appropriate, are ready to make behavioural and life changes and are motivated to participate actively in the programming are admitted, which is essential in a publically funded system with limited resources.
+This ensures that only those who are appropriate are ready to make behavioral and life changes and are motivated to participate actively in the programming are admitted, which is essential in a publicly funded system with limited resources.
 However, several patients did not complete the program due to ongoing mental health issues.
-As such, more intensive mental health screening might be warranted in the assessment to ensure that patients are able to engage and complete the program at the time of admission.
-Moreover, patients who are assessed not to be ready to participate in programming due to acute issues with mental health can be referred to appropriate programs and services to ensure they are receiving necessary mental health support.
+As such, more intensive mental health screening might be warranted in the assessment to